welingtonveiga/spacewars-ts/README.md

 ## Space Wars

-This is a simple game developed for RxJS studies.
+This is a simple game developed to study RxJS.
 It's based on the 3rd chapter from 'Reactive Programming with RxJS', but implemented with TypeScript using an Object Oriented approach.

 So, you ask: **Why use TypeScript and Object Oriented approach with RxJS?** I'm not crazy.
 The motivation for this reading and study is understanding and use better the RxJS integration with Angular 2, which uses this stack ¯\\_(ツ)_/¯.